Data Quality - Overview

 Figure 1: Data Quality Measurement Architecture

 The data which is not directly available for consumption of Data Quality Measurement should be delivered in an agreed-upon format.
-The Data Quality Team will validate for their conformity before they are consumed.
+The Data Quality Team will validate their conformity before they are consumed.
 If the files don't comply with the agreed-upon format, the Data Acquisition and the subsequent Data Quality measurement should not be kicked off.
-An intimation or communication in the form of mail should be triggered to the team which is responsible for the source data.
+An intimation or communication in the form of mail should be triggered to the team that is responsible for the source data.
 A similar communication protocol should be implemented for failure at any stage of the Data Quality measurement.

 Difference Reports and Data Quality Dashboards

-In the ecosystem of applications, there will be few attributes that traverse across systems.
+In the ecosystem of applications, there will be a few attributes that traverse across systems.
 For example; Opportunity ID created in POS traverses to other systems.
 The Data Quality rule for those attributes will be the same in all the systems they are found in.
-Landscaping of all the source systems should be conducted and an inventory of such attributes traveling across systems should be created.
+Landscaping of all the source systems should be conducted, and an inventory of such attributes traveling across systems should be created.
 Reusable components should be built to measure the Data Quality of those attributes.

 The Data Stewards will be interested in knowing the degree of consistency and integrity of a domain's data across the landscape.
 This will be used as an instrument by the business users to support any decisions made as part of the Data Quality Measurement program on enhancing the data or making other decisions on the content and validity of the data.